 Tiktaalik also has spiracles on top of its head which is suggestive of lung development as well as gill breathing ability.
 This would have been useful in the warming shallow waters of the time that may have been low in oxygen content.

-It is unlikely that we are the direct descendants of Tiktaalik but rather a convergent evolutionary branch - meaning that different lineages of vertebrate probably made independent transitions onto land - possibly at even earlier times.
+It is unlikely that we are the direct descendants of Tiktaalik but rather a convergent evolutionary branch - meaning that different lineages of vertebrates probably made independent transitions onto land - possibly at even earlier times.
 Tiktaalik is just a perfect example of such an evolutionary step and speculation on its existence led to it being discovered on Ellesmere Island in 2004.